puppetlabs/puppet-specifications/language/expressions.md

 * A single type can be given as parameter
 * It is an error if the list of parameters is empty

 [Type]: types_values_variables.md#typet

+#### Type SemVer [ ]

+Produces a new `SemVer` type that matches one or a (possibly disjunct) set of version ranges.
+For more information about the type see [SemVer].

+A SemVer type is constructed from one or more:

+* Strings - each in Semantic Version string form, which can represent a single versio or a range
+* An instance of SemVer
+* An instance of SemVerRange

+[SemVer]: types_values_variables.md#semverversion-ranges

 Function Calls
 ---